 Objective 1: Promote the recruitment and retention of diverse faculty, staff and administrators.
-Action Steps Assessment Target date 1.
-Provide diversity/inclusion competency training to all employees.
-2. Develop an on-boarding process for new staff and faculty that includes follow-up with employees to increase retention.
-3. Ensure that all employees serving on search committees complete the Search Advisory Manual Modules, including the one on implicit bias.
-4. Develop a system where all search committees are following a uniform procedure.
-5. Develop an affinity group for faculty, staff and administrators from diverse populations to connect with each other with the goal of lowering isolation and raising retention. ------------------------ -- --
+Action Steps Deliverable Person Responsible Target date Provide diversity/inclusion competency training to all employees.
+Training developed.
+Schedule of training identified.
+Chief Human Resources Officer; Director of Multiculturalism and Diversity Fall '18 Develop an orientation and on- boarding process for new staff and faculty that includes follow- up with employees to increase retention.
+On-boarding process created and implemented.
+Chief Human Resources Officer Spring '19 3.
+Ensure that all employees serving on search committees complete the Search Advisory Manual Modules, Affirmative Action, including the one on implicit bias.
+Tracking method developed.
+Training modules developed and offered.
+Chief Human Resources Officer Fall '18 Develop a system where all search committees are following a uniform procedure.
+Uniformed Search committee process identified and adopted.
+Chief Human Resources Officer Fall '18

+Develop an affinity group for Affinity groups Director of faculty, staff and administrators developed and Multiculturalism Spring from diverse populations to established. and Diversity '18 connect with each other with the goal of lowering isolation and raising retention.

-Objective 2: Develop a portfolio of diversity competencies and create ongoing, scaffolding professional development pathways Action Steps Develop a taskforce to research effective best practices to develop a required training program that provides competency training for staff and faculty development.
-Build a diversity/inclusion culture by tracking the impact of all diversity efforts and intervention.
-Design out of the classroom experiences and events that build upon the diversity content, pedagogies and skills outside the classroom.
+Objective 2: Develop a portfolio of diversity competencies and create ongoing, scaffolding professional development pathways Action Steps Deliverable Person Responsible Target Date Develop a taskforce to research effective best practices to develop a required training program that provides competency training for staff and faculty development.
+Taskforce created.
+Best practices identified.
+Program created and implemented.
+Chief Human Resources Officer; Director of Multiculturalism and Diversity Spring '19 2.
+Build a diversity/inclusion culture through consistent and regular evaluation and assessment.
+Identify areas to be evaluated.
+Establish an evaluation/assessment schedule.
+Director of IE Administration Director of Multiculturalism and Diversity Fall '18